microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraGroupMember.md

 This example demonstrates how to add a member to a group.

-- `-GroupId` - specifies the unique identifier (Object ID) of the group to which you want to add a member.
+- `-GroupId` - Specifies the unique identifier (Object ID) of the group to which you want to add a member.
-- -RefObjectId` - specifies the unique identifier (Object ID) of the member to be added to the group.
+- `-RefObjectId` - Specifies the unique identifier (Object ID) of the member to be added to the group.

 ## Parameters